serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 We can already tell: ServerlessConf next year will already be a drastically different landscape.

 Here are some notes from our favorite Day 1 talks.
-We'll update this tomorrow with Day 2 talk summaries, so be sure to check back in.
+We'll update this tomorrow with more info from Day 2, so be sure to check back in.

 # The State of Serverless Security
 by [Mark Nunnikhoven](https://twitter.com/marknca)<br>